msamanthaf/personal-website/README.md

 Developed with CSS and React JS (Frontend)
 Deployed via Github Pages

-Available in public at the domain: mariesamantha.dev
+Publicly available at the domain: mariesamantha.dev

-To run/start the page, do the following command: cd website <br />
+To run/start the page, do the following command: <br/>
+cd website <br/>
 npm start